uludag/nosql-biosets/readme.md

 After extracting the tar file just `cd` to your Elasticsearch folder and run `./bin/elasticsearch` command.

-Now you can index downloaded UniProt xml file by running the following command from nosqlbiosets project root folder (it takes about 7 to 10 hours, you can go to the next step without waiting the termination of whole indexing process).
+Now we can index downloaded UniProt xml file by running the following command from nosqlbiosets project root folder (typically takes 5 to 8 hours, we can go to the next step without waiting the termination of whole indexing process).

 ```bash
 $ ./nosqlbiosets/uniprot/index.py --infile ./uniprot_sprot.xml.gz\
  --host localhost --db Elasticsearch --index uniprot